9R/VesaAttachments/README.md

 # VESA-Mount Monitor Attachments

-Set of attachments that can be added to a 75mm VESA-Mount on the back of a monitor.
+Set of attachments that can be attached to a 75mm or 100mm VESA-Mount on the back of a monitor.

+The Freecad design is now parametric.
+Use can use the assembly variables d_VESA and keyboard_offet to adjust the VESA grid size and height of the spacers.

 ![3dModel](img/assembly.jpg)
 ![frontview](img/camMountedFront.jpg)